Anomalous bunching of nearly indistinguishable bosons: Physical implications of mathematical conjectures on matrix permanents

-Interestingly, physical statements about boson bunching can be related to mathematical conjectures about matrix permanents that remained open for many years.
-Let us consider the following natural physical conjecture about multimode bunching \begin{conjecturep}[Generalized Bunching] Consider any linear interferometer and any nontrivial subset $\mathcal{K}$ of output modes.
-Among all possible input states of $n$ classically correlated photons, the probability that all photons are found in $\mathcal{K}$ is maximal if the photons are (perfectly) indistinguishable. \end{conjecturep} There was compelling evidence for the validity of this conjecture \cite{shchesnovich2016universality, bosonbunching}, which generalizes the intuition obtained from the Hong-Ou-Mandel effect.
-In particular, the opposite statement about fermion antibunching is true: a state of indistinguishable fermions always minimizes multimode bunching probabilities~\cite{shchesnovich2016universality}.
-Surprisingly, bosons do not always obey Conjecture P1, as was demonstrated in Ref.~\cite{bosonbunching} via explicit counterexamples.
-Such counterexamples were built by exploiting the connection between this physical conjecture and a mathematical conjecture about permanents of p.s.d. matrices.
-Note that if we consider the particular case of input states discussed in Sec.~\ref{sec:Multimode boson bunching}, where each photon is in a pure state with internal wavefunction $\ket{\phi_j}$, we can summarize Conjecture P\ref{conj:generalizedBunching} via the following mathematical statement
+Interestingly, several physical statements about boson bunching can be related to mathematical conjectures about the permanent of positive semidefinite matrices which have remained open for years.
+Let us start with the following (very natural but false~\cite{bosonbunching}) physical conjecture about multimode boson bunching \cite{shchesnovich2016universality}.

+\begin{conjecturep}[Shchesnovich 2016] Consider any linear interferometer $U$ and any (nontrivial) subset $\mathcal{K}$ of output modes.
+Among all possible separable input states of $n$ classically correlated photons, the probability that all output photons bunch into $\mathcal{K}$ reaches its \emph{global} maximum if the photons are perfectly indistinguishable. \end{conjecturep} There was compelling evidence for the validity of this conjecture \cite{shchesnovich2016universality, bosonbunching}, which generalizes our intuition about the Hong-Ou-Mandel effect (namely, bunching is less pronounced as soon as the photons become partially distinguishable).
+Among other things, Conjecture~P\ref{conj:generalizedBunching} holds for single-mode bunching (when $|\mathcal{K}|=1$) since then the dependence of Eq.~\eqref{eq:bunching_probability} in $S$ factorizes,

+and $\perm{S}\le n!$.
+Furthermore, the opposite statement about fermion antibunching is true: a state of indistinguishable fermions always minimizes multimode bunching probabilities~\cite{shchesnovich2016universality}.
+Whereas this conjecture is valid for single-mode bunching, multiple bosons do not always comply with Conjecture~P\ref{conj:generalizedBunching}, as was surprisingly observed in Ref.~\cite{bosonbunching} via explicit counterexamples.
+Note that if we consider the particular case of a pure product input state as discussed in Sec.~\ref{sec:Multimode boson bunching}, where the photon in the $j$th spatial mode is in the pure internal state $\ket{\phi_j}$, Conjecture P\ref{conj:generalizedBunching} amounts to the following mathematical statement